 When President Halimah Yacob retired as the President of Singapore, we held an appreciation event to thank her for her steadfast dedication and support of Singapore Scouting in her role as our Chief Scout.
 This event featured performances from the top performing Cub Scout groups from the National Cub Scout Gangshow.
-A mosaic made of 1,000 profile photos of Scouts was also created as our token of our appreciation for her.
-We bid a fond farewell to Madam Halimah Yacob and welcome President Tharman Shanmugaratnam as our Chief Scout..
+A mosaic made of 1, 000 profile photos of Scouts was also created as our token of our appreciation for her.
+We bid a fond farewell to Madam Halimah Yacob and welcome President Tharman Shanmugaratnam as our Chief Scout.

 2023 has been yet another fruitful year.
 I would like to take this opportunity to express my heartfelt appreciation to our partners and supporters including government agencies, civic organisations, schools, parents and members of the public for their continuous support.
-I would like to take this opportunity to express my heartfelt appreciation to our partners and supporters including government agencies, civic organisations, schools, parents and members of the public for their continuous support.
-I would like to also thank the Scout Council and the Commissioners for their strong support and dedications to Singapore Scouting.
+I would like to also thank the Scout Council and the Commissioners for their strong support and dedication to Singapore Scouting.